Spjak/DungeonsAndMarkdown/README.md

 Write structured documents in (extended) Markdown and generate beautiful pages in the style of the Dungeons & Dragons books and resources.

-With a Markdown document open, select `D&M: Preview` to open a preview of the generated page(s).
+With a Markdown document open, select `DnM: Preview` to open a preview of the generated page(s).
 The preview does not auto-update on save, but requires the command to be re-run.

-Use `D&M: Generate` to create a html page.
+Use `DnM: Generate` to create a html page.
 Use a browser to print as PDF for exporting.

 ## Known issues
 * Images and external links may not render properly in the preview, due to sandbox limitations.